ogabrielts/ogabrielts/README.md

 ## Hi, I'm Gabriel! 👋

-⚡Go developer focused on systems, concurrency, and networking.

-Building learning-driven projects to understand how things work under the hood.
+⚡I'm a Go developer passionate about systems, concurrency, and networking.
+Always digging deeper to understand how things work under the hood.

-🎮 Exploring [game development](https://ogabrielts.itch.io/) in my spare time.
+🎮 In my spare time, you'll find me exploring the world of [game development](https://ogabrielts.itch.io/).